HBN Service Release Notes

 3835295

-Description: Traffic entering HBN service on a host PF/VF main-interface and exiting on a sub-interface of the same PF/VF (and vice versa) is not hardware offloaded.
-Similarly, traffic entering HBN service on one sub-interface and exiting on another sub-interface of the same host PF/VF is also not hardware offloaded.
+Description: Traffic entering the HBN service on a host PF/VF main-interface and exiting on a sub-interface of the same PF/VF (and vice-versa) is not hardware offloaded.
+Similarly, traffic entering HBN service on one sub-interface and exiting through another sub-interface of the same host PF/VF is also not hardware offloaded.

 Workaround: N/A